egdels/bluesharpbendingapp/base/src/main/java/de/schliweb/bluesharpbendingapp/utils/README.md

 - Normalized Square Difference Function (NSDF) for peak detection
 - Frequency range is set via `PitchDetector`
 - Confidence measure for detected pitches

+### FFTPitchDetector

+The `FFTPitchDetector` class implements an FFT-based pitch detection algorithm.
+It uses Fast Fourier Transform to analyze the frequency spectrum of an audio signal and detect the fundamental frequency (pitch).

+Key features:
+- Implementation of FFT-based pitch detection using the JTransforms library
+- Window function application to reduce spectral leakage
+- Peak detection in the frequency spectrum
+- Parabolic interpolation for improved frequency estimation
+- Confidence measure based on peak prominence
+- Particularly efficient for larger buffer sizes and harmonic sounds

 ## How to Add New Utility Classes